In the current chapter, we will be looking at nested loops and how to use

 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/1055#7.

-Write a program which receives a number n (2 ≤ n ≤ 100) and prints a house with size N x N, just as in the examples:
+Write a program that receives a number n (2 ≤ n ≤ 100) and prints a house with size N x N, just as in the examples:

 We understand from the description of the problem that the house is with a size of